Bylaws of the Tampa Democratic Socialists of America

 ARTICLE IX.
 Caucuses

-All members have the right to form a caucus, with any number of members, organized along lines of ideology, identity, interests or any other uniting principle.
-A group of 5 or more members may form a caucus by submitting a proposal to the Steering Committee.
+All members of good standing have the right to form a caucus, with any number of members, organized along lines of ideology, identity, interests or any other uniting principle.
+A group of five (5) or more members may form a caucus by submitting a proposal to the Steering Committee.
 The Steering Committee must recognize all such groups as caucuses as long as they align with the Chapter’s purpose (see Article II).
 Such recognition shall not be construed as having authority to officially act on behalf of the Chapter.
 Caucuses must announce their meetings using the communication channels the chapter uses to announce Meetings of the chapter, and caucus meetings shall be open to all chapter members.
 Caucuses may dissolve themselves by notifying the Steering Committee.

 ARTICLE X. Delegates to National, Regional, and State Bodies.